Rheem Water Heater Drain Valve Class Action Settlement

 • This benefit is limited to the first 100,000 valid claims.

-• Replacement brass drain valve: Class members that do not claim the one-year parts and labor extension can submit to receive a new brass drain valve for their Rheem water heater.
+• Replacement brass drain valve: Class members who do not claim the one-year parts and labor extension can submit to receive a new brass drain valve for their Rheem water heater.
 Labor for installation is not included with the part.

 • This benefit is limited to the first 20,000 valid claims.